crookeDog/GrumoAppula1-Agesci/README.md

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.
-(Note: You may need to create a `LICENSE` file if one does not exist.)